 Avoid any emails requesting personal information

-- If an email asks for immediate action or any personal information, it is more than likely spam and should be ignored.
+- If an email asks for any personal information such as card details, it is most likely spam.
+Delete the email and block the sender.

-The best advice is that if there are doubts about the email, delete it straight away and don’t open it.
-Your bank or any other financial institution will never ask for personal information via email, but to be sure, you can always contact the bank by calling them directly using the phone number found on the official website.
-Don’t panic if an email sounds threatening or urgent, take the time to read all of the information first before reacting.
+The best email safety tip we can give you is to delete any emails that seem suspicious straight away.
+As a general rule, no bank or building society will never ask for personal information via email.
+If you want to be sure, you can always contact the bank by calling them directly using the phone number on any of your bank statements or their official website.
+Don’t panic if an email sounds threatening or urgent, take the time to read all of the information first before you act.